VirtoCommerce/vc-cli-module-template/README.md

 * You can pass PlatformVersion attribute to create a new module for specific version of Virto Commerce.

 ### How to create a new XAPI module from template
-There is a seprate template named `vc-module-xapi` for an XAPI module.
+There is a separate template named `vc-module-xapi` for an XAPI module.

 * Open Windows PowerShell CMD
 * Navigate to your sources folder